nondejus/AwesomeUnityCommunity/README.md

 * [UnityIconCustomizer](https://github.com/makoto-unity/UnityIconCustomizer "You can customize your app icon with this.
 Like adding version number, 'BETA' and so on.")
 * [UnityMemoryMappedFile](https://github.com/sh-akira/UnityMemoryMappedFile "")
 * [AutoIconBuilder](https://github.com/negipoyoc/UnityAutoIconBuilder "")
-* [UnityIconCustomizer](https://github.com/makoto-unity/UnityIconCustomizer "") - You can customize your app icon with this.
-Like adding version number, 'BETA' and so on.
 * [uShaderTemplate](https://github.com/hecomi/uShaderTemplate "Unity editor extension to generate shaders from template files.") - Unity editor extension to generate shaders from template files.
 * [UnityPackageTemplate](https://github.com/iBicha/UnityPackageTemplate "") - A template for creating Unity packages.
 * [Projeny](https://github.com/svermeulen/Projeny "") - A project and package manager for Unity.